Triathlon in Ohio

 USA Triathlon Sanctioning

-• All HFP Racing Multisports events are USA Triathlon sanctioned.
+• All HFP Racing multisport events are USA Triathlon sanctioned.

 • USAT’s Most Commonly Violated Rules: If you are new to the sport or are wondering why you got a penalty at your last race,